 At a minimum (and hear me out, this is truly a minimum), you should do a full turnover of your freezer once per year.
 Ideally, nothing hits that one year mark.
 So if you’re freezing berries (I do!), you should use up all of those frozen berries before you get to the next summer where there are fresh berries again.

-There will likely be less culling because these items are frozen and don’t have as hard of an expiration date as items in your fridge might be, but you should ask yourself:
+There will likely be less culling than you had with spring cleaning your fridge because these items are frozen and don’t have as hard of an expiration date.
+Regardless, you should ask yourself: